DrAPT/llm/quad_c/session1/genai_agenda_01.md

 ### Content

-- Brief Intro:
-  - How are you using GenAI today?
-  - What are you looking to get out of this course?

-- Review Course Outline:
+- Review Logistics, Course Outline:
   1. Primer on LLMs
   2. Generative AI Strengths, Risks, and Opportunities
   3. Prompt Engineering
   4. Strategic Implementation of Generative AI at Quad-C

+- Brief Intro:
+  - How are you using GenAI today?
+  - What are you looking to get out of this course?

 - Review and discuss deck: 01. llm_intro
 - Break (10 mins)
 - Hands-On Workshop